personal finance | november 29, 2024

 Motivation: Concern about losing money in the stock market and what may happen if market volatility continues

-Sometimes, our emotions get the best of us, and an investor may have panicked and moved their equity investments to a money market investment.
-Perhaps it was unsettling to see an account balance slide, or they are remembering what happened to their investments during the previous crises.
-Such an emotional response is understandable, but at some point, investors will need to get their strategy back on track.
+Suppose an investor's emotions got the best of them and they panicked and moved their equity investments to a money market investment.
+Perhaps it was unsettling to see an account balance slide, or they are remembering what happened to their investments during previous crises.
+Such an emotional response is understandable, but at some point, investors will need to get their strategies back on track.
 The people who were most impacted by the 2020 downturn were the investors who got out of stocks and didn’t get back in.

 What an investor can do now: